jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 ## Did Props Really Change?
 This concept took me way too long to grasp, but components at their most basic level are nothing more than functions with props as parameters that are called when the component first mounts and subsequently when the state changes from a parent or within the component itself.

 Let's start with a simple example.
 Let's pretend that for whatever reason that `ExpensiveChild` is some crazy expensive component.
 In the example below you'll notice that `ExpensiveChild` will re-render every time you click a button (i.e. the state is updated in `Parent`).
-You may alreadt know that this is because `setCount` is a request to re-render with the updated `count`:
+You may already know that this is because `setCount` is a request to re-render with the updated `count`:

 <iframe src="https://codesandbox.io/embed/re-render-child-as-props-9rmg5?expanddevtools=1&fontsize=14" title="Re-render Forever" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>